 All entries must come in under five (5) minutes (this DOES include bumper and titles).
 There is absolutely no exception to this rule.
 Even an entry with a 5:01 timecode will be disqualified.

 Weapons are limited to those seen in the Star Wars canon — Single bladed, double-bladed, dual-wielding, cross-guards, dark sabers, Inquisitor rotating-sabers, heck, even a Z6 baton!
 Blasters are acceptable as well.
-For a full approval list visit the bottom of this page.
+For a full approval list, visit the rules page on sabercomp.com/rules

 Your entry may come from a larger, pre-existing project, but said project must be unreleased before the deadline.